WynoraLabs

 What the test actually is

 The Stanford 10 (SAT 10) is a paper-and-pencil multiple-choice test published by Pearson Assessments.
 Florida uses it as the alternative assessment for students who didn't demonstrate proficiency on FAST and need to clear the third-grade reading promotion gate.
+Florida administers the Primary 3 level for third graders.

 • Reading Vocabulary — about 20 items